 #9 – Caudell’s Wood Cockroach (Parcoblatta caudelli)

-It’s hard to miss this roach, as it has a black body, red legs, and a reddish-yellow head.
+It’s hard to miss this species of wood roach, as it has a black body, red legs, and a reddish-yellow head.
 It loves to nest in dead trees and may also enjoy sawdust as an alternative.

 Oddly enough, this species hasn’t been well observed, meaning scientists don’t even know for sure if it can fly, let alone many other common details.